Leave Your HEELprint!

 Work for Housing

-The Department of Housing and Residential Education offers a variety of employment opportunities for students on campus.
+Carolina Housing offers a variety of employment opportunities for students on campus.
 As an employee, you'll gain valuable life skills assisting fellow students with the transition to university life, providing them a safe place to talk openly and explore ideas.
 You'll not only build your resume and grow as an individual, you'll form lasting friendships and connections that will extend far beyond your four years at UNC.

 Examples of student staff opportunities include Resident Advisor, Office Assistant and Community Manager.

 Residential Learning Programs (RLPs)

 RLPs at Carolina introduce students to an opportunity to have a unique learning experience combining academics with residential life.
 The RLP experience centers around three key concepts: connection, commitment, and citizenship, which prepare students for taking their next steps towards developing strong leadership skills.
 These communities are meant to help students begin to make a positive change within themselves and the communities they live in.